Bodufenvalhuge Sidi

-Bodufenvalhugey Sidi (Thaana: ބޮޑުފެންވަޅުގޭ ސީދީ) or Assayyidhu Bodufenvalhugey Seedhee (1888-1970), was a Maldivian intellectual and writer.
+Bodufenvalhugey Sidi (ބޮޑުފެންވަޅުގޭ ސީދީ; born Hussain el-Hussaini; 19 May 1888 – 2 June 1970), or Assayyidhu Bodufenvalhugey Seedhee, was a Maldivian intellectual and writer.

 Biography

 Bodufenvalhugey Sidi, born on 19 May 1888 as Hussain el-Hussaini, was the son of Bodufenvalhugey Dhon Manike and Mohamed Kuda Sidi.
 He was a poet, and also at one time chief justice.
-He married eight ladies and had five surviving children from four of these marriages.
+He married eight women and had five surviving children from four of these marriages.
 His first wife was Bodugalugey Aisha Didi, daughter of Bodugalugey Lhathutthu Didi.
 Among his descendants are Ahmed Mujuthaba and Mohamed Mustafa, who are both prominent in Maldivian administration and politics.

 Sidi spent several years of his youth in Addu Atoll with his maternal relatives.
 Addu Atoll was the main centre of learning in the Maldives at that time, the turn of the 20th century.
 He was educated there by a well-known master and relative, Elhagey Abdullah Didi, son of Gan'duvaru Hassan Didi, also known as Dhon Beyyaa of Meedhoo.
 He was credited with many of the developments in Maldivian poetry in the 20th century.
 He was the last major poet to write in the Maldivian poetic style called raivaru, and one of the first poets to write in the Maldivan poetry style called lhen.
 His early poems were mainly political satire.

 In 1925, an attempt was made to depose Sultan Muhammad Shamsuddheen III in favour of Prince Abdulla Imadhuddheen, son of the deposed King Siri Kula Sundhura Katthiri Bavana (Sultan Muhammad Imaadhuddheen VI).
 The deposed king was exiled in Egypt while Abdulla Imadhuddheen was on a visit to Malé from Egypt.
 The attempt was foiled in February 1925 and Abdulla Imadhuddheen was deported to Egypt.
 The other conspirators were banished to various atolls of the Maldives.
 Sidi, the most well-educated and widely respected of the conspirators, was accused of masterminding the plot.
 He denied the charge and claimed that he advised strongly against the timing and the modus operandi in the plot.
 He engaged in a hunger strike and refused to answer any questions, saying that he had done nothing wrong.
 After he had agreed to take his food, he insisted on homemade food.
 He was successful in having this wish granted, and at every meal time his brother-in-law Berugey Yoosuf Fulhu turned up with his meals and waited there while he ate.
 Bodufenvalhugey Sidi was implying that he did not trust the Maldivian authorities.